matthew-occleshaw/matthew-occleshaw.github.io/README.md

 ## To build

 To build the site before pushing, run `scripts/build-site.js` with `node`
-You must run `npm install` to install required packages for the build
+You must run `npm install` to install required packages for the build beforehand